-Did you have hernia mesh surgery?
-Did you suffer complications?
+Did you have hernia mesh surgery and suffer complications?
 Then you should know there is little difference between the transvaginal mesh that has been recently banned in the US and the hernia mesh.

-Hernia mesh has many similarities to the pelvic mesh including, in many cases, the same manufacturer.
-It looks as if hernia repair mesh could eventually be pulled from the market in the US.
+Hernia mesh has many similarities to the pelvic mesh including, in many cases, the same manufacturer, and hernia repair mesh could eventually be pulled from the US market.

-The reason for the change of heart by the FDA is due to regulators taking a stricter stance on the FDA's 510 (k) fast track medical device approval process.
+The FDA took a stricter stance on the FDA's 510 (k) fast track medical device's approval process.
 The FDA's 510 (k) fast-track process came under fire in the Netflix documentary "The Bleeding Edge" when Dr. David Kessler, former FDA commissioner, blew the whistle and exposed the process for the flaws therein.

 The 510 (k) bypasses the rigors of strict human testing of a medical device in favor of rushing it to market if the manufacturer can prove that the device is substantially similar to one that is already on the market.
 The regulation fails to account for defective medical devices that have been recalled, or have been the subject of patient claims.

 A medical device like the transvaginal mesh could have and probably did make it to market because it was shown to be similar to the hernia mesh.